HanRongDa HRD-757: An evolving review

 The problem with this knob is that it is very easy to turn by accident when holding the radio and pressing buttons.
 The solution was to add a special additional lock function just for the tuning knob.
 The knob itself ends up being used to a lesser extent because of the arrow keys.

 One of the nicest things about the radio is the display and backlit keys.
-They’re readable day and night, one of the best display radios I have.
+They’re readable day and night, one of the best displays among the radios I have.
 Many radios have an option to have the display on all the time or for an interval after a control is accessed.
 The problem with most of them is that the always on setting means the light stays on after the radio is turned off.
 It’s easy to forget and clumsy to fix when forgotten (you have to turn the radio on, then turn the light off and then turn the radio back off).
 The HRD-757 has light options, but the light turns off if the radio is turned off in all modes (except weather alert).

 One unusual feature is the music equalization profiles available for radio.
 These settings are almost universal for radios that play music from a memory card, but never applicable to the radio.
 They are with the HRD-757.